EU AI Act Article 15: What Adversarial Testing Actually Means

 Can our internal team do the adversarial testing?

 Technically yes, but most regulators and notified bodies expect testing performed by an independent function or third party.
 Internal testing also tends to suffer from the "we built it, we know how it works" bias that adversarial testing specifically tries to defeat.
-An independent LLM/AI penetration test produces evidence that's stronger for conformity purposes.
+An independent assessment produces evidence that's stronger for Annex IV documentation purposes.

 What about general-purpose AI (GPAI) models?

 GPAI obligations are separate (Articles 51-55) and took effect August 2, 2025.
-If you provide a GPAI model with systemic risk, you have your own testing, documentation, and incident reporting obligations on top of Article 15 if you also deploy it as a high-risk system.
+If you provide a GPAI model with systemic risk, you have your own testing, documentation, and incident-reporting obligations on top of Article 15 if you also deploy it as a high-risk system.
+GPAI red-teaming is a separate service track from this engagement.

-EU AI Act Testing Services Request a Quote
+EU AI Act Cybersecurity Assessment Request a Scoping Proposal